 Geography Statement of Intent

-In the Early years, being a geographer means using senses to explore the world around them, asking questions and making comments about aspects of their familiar surroundings.
-Children look closely at the features, similarities and differences of the place where they live and go to school as well as other locations.
-From Year 1 we follow the programmes of study of the National Curriculum for Geography.
+In the Early years, being a geographer means using senses to explore the world, asking questions and making comments about aspects of familiar surroundings.
+Children look closely at the features, similarities and differences of where they live and go to school as well as other locations.
+From Year 1 we follow the programmes of study of the National Curriculum for Geography and have adopted the CUSP curriculum.
 Geographical knowledge, understanding and skills provide the framework to explain how the Earth’s features are shaped, interconnected and change over time.
-We also consider key underlying organising concepts or “threads” that run throughout our curriculum which help us identify questions, make links and give explanations, organise information and assist our decision-making.
 We want the children to be able to communicate their learning in a variety of ways.
 We aim to develop skills and knowledge that the children can use throughout their life including:

 - Developing an age-appropriate, accurate knowledge of the location of a wide range of globally significant places